See What Visitors Do, Not What You Assumed

 Use heatmaps to optimize product pages, collection pages, and checkout flows.
 Identify where visual elements compete with conversion goals.

-Pattern that appears repeatedly: product images capture enormous click activity, but the "Add to Cart" button directly below gets almost none — because the image gallery is so visually dominant.
+A recurring pattern shows product images getting high click activity.
+The "Add to Cart" button below gets almost none because the image gallery dominates visually.

 Content Marketers